ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 So in the philosophical root, the open source movement is still free software but more means to ends.
 But let's say the pre-2000 era, the main goal was to let more businesses release their source code in a friendly way.
 Also, for businesses, they want to get the benefit of "more eyeballs and fewer bugs."

+Now that we've seen how free software and open source principles took shape under very different computing conditions, let's see why these old frameworks hit roadblocks when applied to AI models.

 ## Free Software Foundation's Take on AI

 In October 2024, the Free Software Foundation released a post on their viewpoint of AI. [^fsf_ai]